lawrenceagles/nodejs-in-action/chapter30-async-control-flow-patterns-with-callbacks/README.md

 Write `listNestedFiles()`, a callback-style function that takes as the input the path to a directory in the local filesystem, and that asynchronously iterates over all the subdirectories to eventually return a list of all the files discovered.

 #### Exercise 3: [Recursive find](./e03-recursive-find/)
-Write `recursiveFind()`, a callback-stule function that takes a path to a directory in the local filesystem and a keyword as per the following signature:
+Write `recursiveFind()`, a callback-style function that takes a path to a directory in the local filesystem and a keyword as per the following signature:
 ```javascript
 function recursiveFind(dir, keyword, cb)
 ```